Osimhen scores twice as Nigeria qualify for Afcon

 Chelsea striker Aubameyang, Gabon's record scorer with 23 goals in 69 games, announced his international retirement in May 2022 before a meeting with Gabon president Ali Bongo Ondimba persuaded him to change his mind.

-Gabon are second in a group in which all four teams can qualify, but they must beat Sudan in the final round of games in September to go through.
+Gabon are second in a group from which all four teams can qualify, but they must beat Sudan in the final round of games in September to go through.

 Goalless Ghana made to wait